-- Exceptional midcareer professionals from academic faculties; government (including military; U.S. Dept. of Veterans Affairs; U.S. Public Health Service Commissioned Corps; and state offices who are not considered government officials under Section 4946 of the Internal Revenue Code); and nonprofit organizations, who are interested in experiencing the health policy process at the federal level, are encouraged to apply. - Applicants must have earned an advanced degree in one of the following disciplines: medicine; nursing; public health; allied health professions; biomedical sciences; dentistry; economics or other social sciences; health services organization and administration; social and behavioral health; or health law. - Applicants whose official job description or responsibilities are primarily government
+- Exceptional midcareer professionals from academic faculties; government (including, military; federal departments and agencies, U.S. Dept. of Veterans Affairs; U.S. Public Health Service Commissioned Corps; and state offices who are not considered government officials under Section 4946 of the Internal Revenue Code);1 and nonprofit organizations, who are interested in experiencing the health policy process at the federal level, are encouraged to apply. - Applicants must have earned an advanced degree in one of the following disciplines: medicine; nursing; public health; allied health professions; biomedical sciences; dentistry; economics or other social sciences; health services organization and administration; social and behavioral health; or law. - Applicants whose official job description or responsibilities are primarily government relations or advocacy are not eligible to apply. - Individual candidates for receipt of award funds must be U.S. citizens or permanent

-\ For these purposes, a government official is defined as any person who holds one of the following:
+1 For these purposes, a government official is defined as any person who holds one of the following:

-1. An elective public office in the executive or legislative branch of the Government of the United States;
+^{1.} An elective public office in the executive or legislative branch of the Government of the United States;

-An office in the executive or judicial branch of the Government of the United States, appointment to which was made by the President; A position in the executive, legislative, or judicial branch of the Government of the United States-(A) which is listed in schedule C of rule VI of the Civil Service Rules; or (B) the compensation for which is equal to or greater than the lowest rate of basic pay for the Senior Executive Service under section 5382 of title 5, United States Code;
+An office in the executive or judicial branch of the Government of the United States, appointment to which was made by the President;

+^{3.} A position in the executive, legislative, or judicial branch of the Government of the United States-(A) which is listed in schedule C of rule VI of the Civil Service Rules; or (B) the compensation for which is equal to or greater than the lowest rate of basic pay for the Senior Executive Service under section 5382 of title 5, United States Code;

-4. A position under the House of Representatives or the Senate of the United States held by an individual receiving gross compensation at an annual rate of \$15,000 or more;
+^{4.} A position under the House of Representatives or the Senate of the United States held by an individual receiving gross compensation at an annual rate of \$15,000 or more;

-5. An elective or appointive public office in the executive, legislative, or judicial branch of the government of a State, tribe, possession of the United States, or political subdivision or other area of any of the foregoing, or of the District of Columbia, held by an individual receiving gross compensation at an annual rate of \$20,000 or more, and a significant part of whose activities include "the independent performance of policymaking functions."
+^{5.} An elective or appointive public office in the executive, legislative, or judicial branch of the government of a State, tribe, possession of the United States, or political subdivision or other area of any of the foregoing, or of the District of Columbia, held by an individual receiving gross compensation at an annual rate of \$20,000 or more, and a significant part of whose activities include "the independent performance of policymaking functions."